 - 8 curry leaves

-- 1 red chili pepper deseeded, chopped finely
+- 1 red chili pepper, deseeded and finely chopped

-- 2 teaspoons rice vinegar I used lime juice instead
+- 2 teaspoons rice vinegar, or lime juice

 - 1 teaspoon salt